 Because there are lots of ways to make money blogging.
 Affiliate marketing, ads, sponsored posts, selling your own products — those are the most popular.

-Your choice of blogging platform is the most important decision you can make as a new blogger.
 If you plan to use your blog to make money, definitely go with a self-hosted blog through WordPress.org, NOT WordPress.com.

 To set up a WordPress.org blog, you’ll need to get a domain name and a hosting plan.
 I bought my domain and hosting through Siteground to keep things simple.